kadomak/AboutMe/README.md

 <img src="https://static.wixstatic.com/media/c1c203_6eea7ea049cf43f0b2dfaccc6894bb81~mv2.gif" width="600px" height="250px">

 I'm Kowe!
-Currently, I'm in my senior year at [Florida A&M University](http://Famu.edu) studying Computer Engineering.
+I'm an incoming PhD student at Cornell University studying Information Science.
+As a member of the [Social Technologies Lab](http://https://s.tech.cornell.edu), I'm curious about the role of social media systems in misinformation.
 I enjoy programming, problem solving, and thinking about the ethical, social, and legal implications of emerging technologies.

 In my spare time, I listen to culture/lifestyle and tech/business podcasts to gain new perspectives.
-I'm passionate about the intersection of social sciences and technology, so I believe grad school is the best fit for me at the moment.
-I'm most curious about the role of social media systems in misinformation.

 Feel free to reach out below: